h-yung/naginata-notes/README.md

 # Naginata Notes
 A notebook to contain practice notes that can be added, updated, or deleted.
 Displayed as note cards.

+**Tech used**: CSS, JavaScript, Node.js, Express, MongoDB, some EJS.

 **Live**: https://naginata-notes.herokuapp.com/

 ![screenshot of notebook](https://i.postimg.cc/bvhCsZkF/heroku-db-naginata.png)